How to React When Someone Treats You Badly

-When someone treats you badly, you have three options: respond intelligently, let yourself get overwhelmed, or react aggressively.
+When someone treats you badly, you have three options: respond intelligently, allow the feeling of overwhelm to take over, or react aggressively.

-It’s not easy to deal with these highly intense, emotional situations as they activate very specific regions of your brain.
+It’s not easy to deal with these highly intense, emotional situations because they activate very specific regions of your brain.

 These regions are linked with the survival instinct and often lead us to react aggressively or to flee the threatening situation.